 Paralegal Program - Acceptance of Transfer Courses

-Students may be given credit for a Villanova course based on two or more courses taken at another program.
-If the coordinator determines that the student has presented sufficient evidence of completion of a course which satisfies program requirements, it will be accepted in transfer in satisfaction of a program course.
+If the coordinator determines that the student has presented sufficient evidence of completion of a course which satisfies program requirements, it will be accepted.

 Any student completing the Villanova University paralegal program must have completed at least the equivalent of 10 semester credit hours in the traditional classroom setting.